While there are many interpretations of this Aesop fable story, it is a wise old tale that we all grew up to…

 There is a famous children’s story of the “Tortoise and the Hare”.
 It is a little fable that gives us a key to life.
-We can jog our memory about a race where a hare comes up to a tortoise to race.
+We can jog our memory of a race where a tortoise takes up the challenge of the hare.
 The tortoise goes slow and steady, while the hare ran fast.
 While the hare rests on a tree, the tortoise wins the race.
 We could jump in the shoes of the tortoise and the hare.
 We need to approach life in a slow and steady fashion, or else life just goes by beyond comprehension.
 Do not let what we do tire us out.
-Instead really define the words slow and steady.
+Instead really define the words slow and steady in perspective.
 Slow is just like warming up without rushing into things.
 Steady is a good rhythmic approach, thus helps to make a smooth transition into what you are trying to do.
 Thus, the slow and steady approach connects!

 Slow but steady wins the race. – Aesop

 Check out the other blog entries, not to have old ones hidden, giving an opportunity of rebirth. ^^

 (Click on the Links Below)